oracle-livelabs/goldengate/ggs-common/building-blocks/tasks/create/03-create-target-connection.md

 9. For Database username, enter `ggadmin`.

 10. Enter the database's password in the Password field.
+Ensure that you record this password for later use.

 11. For Traffic routing method, select **Shared endpoint**.